 The island is teeming with options for adventure, entertainment and relaxation including:

 - Numerous nature hikes for visitors of all ages and fitness levels

-- Snorkelling equipment hire is available from the Fitzroy Island Activities Centre, so you can explore the rich marine life that inhabit the islands clear blue coral waters
+- Diving and snorkelling hire and lessons available from the Sports Hub, so you can explore the rich marine life that inhabit the islands clear blue coral waters

 - Sea kayaking hire and glass bottom boat tours